 UNIX® systems include a preference to apply antialiasing: Use antialiasing to smooth desktop fonts.
 Select this preference for a smoother desktop appearance.
 You must restart MATLAB for the preference to take effect.
 This option is not provided on Microsoft® Windows® or Apple Macintosh platforms, because MATLAB follows the operating system's font settings on these platforms.

-MATLAB determines the set of fonts for the Preferences dialog from your system settings on the first use of fonts within a session.
+MATLAB determines the set of fonts for the Preferences dialog box from your system settings on the first use of fonts within a session.

 If, during a MATLAB session, you install a font that MATLAB can use, restart MATLAB to include it in the list.
 A common reason to install additional fonts is to read files created in different languages.
 For details on adding fonts to your system, refer to the Microsoft Windows help.